Analysis | We’re not seeing evidence yet that the Supreme Court battle is shaking up the fight for the Senate

 So far, there are no signs it has.
 Some Democrats feared that this vacancy could be a game changer, motivating Republican voters who have soured on President Trump to come out to vote for him and Republican candidates.
 But we haven’t seen evidence of that in polling.

 Polls in Senate races conducted at least in part after Ginsburg’s death don’t show big gains for Senate Republicans.
-Some have actually shown gains for Democrats, though it’s not clear that’s tied to the Supreme Court battle.
+Some have shown gains for Democrats, although it’s not clear that’s tied to the Supreme Court battle.

 Four big races considered to be toss-ups — Arizona, North Carolina, Maine and Iowa — still look like toss-ups.
 (Democrats would need to unseat Republicans in all or most of those states to win the majority.)
 South Carolina is also looking more competitive by the day.